dekdevy/studio/README.md

 Please submit a pull request with a data file (see the "data/" directory for examples) and a 1200x800 png image.

 Remember that the vetting process is pretty rigorous, it's essentially done by [me](https://github.com/Matheus28/) alone, and I prefer games that I find fun, unique and/or interesting.

+## Do I need to link back to m28.studio?

+Not at all.
+We provide a small advantage to games that do, making it more likely that they'll be closer to the top of the list.
+But you're not required to link to the list to be featured here.